 I joined the Public Health Training Scheme in August 2019 and will be completing the Masters in Global Health Science and Epidemiology during the first year.
 Prior to this, having finished my second year as a foundation doctor in 2018, I took a year out of training to explore my interests in research and healthcare management, which included working on a clinical trial for dementia prevention.
 My previous experience in public health includes studying Global Health through an intercalated BSc, during medical school, for which my dissertation focused on a comparative study of the impact of participatory action versus community education on health outcomes.
 I have also undertaken research on the portrayal of health inequalities in the UK at the University of Pennsylvania Political Science Department, and interned at the World Trade Center Health Registry within the New York City Department of Health.

-I joined the Public Health Training Scheme in 2018 and undertook the MSc in Global Health Science and Epidemiology in my first year.
+I am a Public Health Registrar with a background in clinical medicine, and joined the Thames Valley Training Scheme in August 2018.
 I obtained my medical degree from Bristol University in 2012 and subsequently completed my Foundation Training in Kent and London.
 I then moved to Australia for two years and worked primarily as an Emergency Medicine Doctor, which was a great experience of working in a different healthcare system.
-On my return to the UK in 2016 I joined the Diabetes Trials Unit at Oxford University as a Clinical Research Fellow and gained valuable research experience by working on large scale multi-national clinical trials run by the Unit, and by contributing to other novel projects which included developing a cardiovascular disease risk prediction tool exclusively for use in people with type 2 diabetes.
-From September 2019 I will be based at Public Health England, Chilton, as part of the Health Protection Team, and will then be spending a year in a local authority at Buckinghamshire Countyy Council.
+On my return to the UK in 2016 I joined the Diabetes Trials Unit at Oxford University as a Clinical Research Fellow and gained valuable research experience by working as the clinical lead on a large scale multi-national clinical trial run by the Unit (the ‘EXSCEL’ trial), and by contributing to other novel projects which included developing a cardiovascular disease risk prediction tool exclusively for use in people with type 2 diabetes.

 I joined the Public Health Training Scheme in Oxford in 2012, initially undertaking an academic placement and then starting the MSc in Global Health Science at the University of Oxford in 2013 after returning from maternity leave.
 Prior to this, I graduated from Imperial College School of Medicine in 2005, first undertaking Foundation Training and then joining the Paediatric Training Scheme in Oxford in 2007, attaining membership of the Royal College of Paediatrics and Child Health in 2009.
 I moved into Public Health training due to an interest in tackling child health from a wider perspective, in particular addressing health inequalities and childhood obesity.